matomo-org/developer-documentation/docs/querying-the-reporting-api.md

 ## Learn more

-To learn more about all the options available when calling the reporting API, read the [Reporting API reference](http://piwik.docs.dev/api-reference/reporting-api).
+To learn more about all the options available when calling the reporting API, read the [Reporting API reference](/api-reference/reporting-api).

+You can also have a look at the [list of client libraries](/guides/reporting-api-clients) available to call the reporting API.